pjblitz86/DevLink-frontend/README.md

 # DevLink - Frontend

 DevLink is a social platform (linkedin clone) for developers to connect, share experiences and check the available jobs.
 This repository contains the frontend implementation using **React**, **Redux Toolkit** to provide a smooth and interactive user experience.
+Must be run with backend part which can be found here [DevLink Backend](https://github.com/pjblitz86/DevLink-backend)

 ## 📦 Installation